consoledotdev/home/content/profiles/svix.md

 #### How are the teams structured?

-We are five people at the moment and our CEO is acting as Head of Product.
+WOur CEO is acting as Head of Product.
 He directs the general product direction, which features to work on, and prioritizes bugs as they happen.
 But other than that it's really just everyone reviewing everyone's code, everyone can suggest ideas, can influence the roadmap, etc.

 Additionally, our core product is open source, which also influences our thinking.
 We have a flat team structure, everyone is aligned with what we are